abinav-07/chrome-extension/README.md

 - /admin/members

 11. Register some users from /register page, and then use admin dashboard to see atleast some user data.

+`Final Note: If docker doesnt work for you, copy the envs in both FE BE folders and run npm i in all three folders (including root).
+After completion, hit npm run start for FE and npm run server for BE in their respective folders`

 ### Happy Codding!